 - Set the Instant Pot to saute.
 Add the oil, onions, peppers, and beef.
 Saute until beef browns, about 7 minutes.
 Add garlic the last 2 minutes.

-- Add red wine to deglaze, scraping bottom to loosen any brown bits.
+- Add red wine to deglaze, scraping the bottom of the pot to loosen any brown bits.
 Saute for 5 minutes to allow liquid to reduce.

 - Add beef broth, tomatoes and their juices, corn, and beans.
 Mix well.